-- Our compensation program is designed to provide a mix of both fixed and "at risk" incentive compensation. - The incentive elements of our compensation program (annual incentives and multi-year equity LTIP awards) are designed to reward both annual performance (under the AIP) and longer-term performance (under the LTIP).
-We believe this design mitigates any incentive for short-term risk-taking that could be detrimental to our company's long-term best interests. - Maximum payouts under our AIP are currently capped 120% 124% of the target payout amounts set by the Compensation Committee.
+- Our compensation program is designed to provide a mix of both fixed and "at risk" incentive compensation - Our Compensation Committee and management team have responsibility for managing the administration, determination and approval of total and, in the case of the named executive officers, individual approval of payouts under the incentive plans. - The incentive elements of our compensation program (annual incentives and multi-year equity LTIP awards) are designed to reward both annual performance (under the AIP) and longer-term performance (under the LTIP).
+We believe this design mitigates any incentive for short-term risk-taking that could be detrimental to our company's long-term best interests.

+- Maximum payouts under our AIP are currently capped at 121% 124% of the target award opportunity set by the Compensation Committee.
 We believe these limits mitigate excessive risk-taking, since the maximum amount that can be earned is limited. - Finally, our AIP and our LTIP both contain provisions under which awards may be recouped or forfeited if the recipient has not complied with our policies.
 In addition, our performance-based plans (cash incentive and performance shares) both contain provisions under which awards may be recouped or forfeited if the financial results for a period affecting the calculation of an award are later restated.